MauroDataMapper/docs/docs/user-guides/document-a-dataset/document-a-dataset.md

 Complete the details of the new property as follows:

 * **Namespace**
-	This will be used to select the correct properties by the gateway interface.
-Select **‘uk.ac.hdrukgateway'** from the dropdown menu.
+	This will be used to select the correct profile / selection of properties.

 * **Key**
-	Enter a relevant property name such as **'contact email'**.
+	Where an existing namespace has been chosen, select a relevant property name such as **'contact email'**.
+Otherwise, enter a new property name.

 * **Value**
 	This is the value of the given property, for example **‘enquiries-mydataset@hub.org’**.